-3.4 Reduction in Out of Area Placements
+4.4 Reduction in Out of Area Placements

-Out of Area placements continue to be a pressure across GM.
-In Manchester findings show that this is in part due to an increase in demand for Adult Acute and

-PICU beds, a higher Length of Stay (LoS) with up to 50% of beds used for patients with LoS in excess of 50 days against the national average of 28-30 days.
+Out of Area placements continue to be a pressure across all GM.
+In Manchester initial findings showed that this has in part due to an increase in demand for Adult Acute and PICU beds, a higher Length of Stay (LoS) with up to 50% of beds used for patients with LoS in excess of 50 days against the national average of 28-30 days.